liusihan/seGMM/README.md

 ```

 ## Test for seGMM
 We have provide two reference file named ``1000G.WES.txt and 1000G.WGS.txt in reference folder``.
 Users can download these files and integrate with your own vcf and bam files(WES or WGS sequencing) to test the utility of seGMM.
-In addition, you can download test data from exon-targetted sequencing for 1000 genes from the 1000 Genomes Project in the ``test folder``.
+In addition, you can download test data from exon-targetted sequencing for 1000 genes from the 1000 Genomes Project in the ``test folder`` or in Google Drive (https://drive.google.com/drive/folders/1OrPD8t7CFg7ytdZb7EHVmXnNWCFPA1oj?usp=sharing).
 After download the file, you should make a ``bam.list`` file which contain sample ID and the full path of bam files.
 Then you can run
 ```shell
 seGMM -i test.vcf -b bam.list -t TGS -c xy -s False -o seGMM_test
 ```